hexinfra/gorox/README.md

 A Gorox instance can be controlled by operators through the cmdui interface of leader process.
 Operators connect to leader, send commands, and leader executes the commands.
-Some commands are delivered to worker through msgConn.
+Some commands are delivered to worker through admConn.

 Alternatively, Gorox instances can connects to a Myrox instance and delegates its administration to Myrox.
 In this way, the cmdui interface in leader process